IO-ZetZor/Visor-BootManager/README.md

 `systemd-ukify` or `dracut --uefi`) already bundle the stub, initrd, and cmdline — point `kernel` at the `.efi` and omit `initrd`/`cmdline`.

-## Booting from non-FAT filesystems (btrfs, ext4, …)

-UEFI firmware only exposes **FAT** partitions to boot loaders, so out of the box Visor can only read files from a FAT volume (normally the ESP).
-A kernel/initrd on a `btrfs`/`ext4` `/boot` is invisible to the firmware — and, usefully, also invisible to Windows, which can't corrupt what it can't see.

 **Recommended: Unified Kernel Images (no driver).** A UKI on the FAT ESP at `\EFI\Linux\*.efi` bundles the kernel, initrd and cmdline into one EFI binary and boots with zero extra code.
 This is the simplest and most portable setup —